 Before they made their statement, Yontef said the parents may be acting on the advice of law enforcement, but there are benefits to addressing the media.

 "If you have an emotional connection with your audience, you're giving them the drive to team up as part of your investigation," Yontef said.

 "I know that if any of my children were missing I'd be flagging people down," parent Angela Martinez said.
 She hopes police are withholding certain details because they're on to something.

 "It's the most important thing is to stay positive.
 You know you start thinking negative then people start giving up."

 Another parent is confused by the parents' initial decision to stay out of the public eye, but she empathizes with them.

 "I don't really understand what the family is going through, you know?
-You never do until you're placed in that situation," says Cabrena Blackburne.
+You never do until you're placed in that situation," Cabrena Blackburne said.